Best Other Classical Guitars for Specialty Applications 2026

 - • Mahogany neck, while stable, can sometimes exhibit a slightly warmer tone that isn't always ideal for brighter playing styles.

-- • Rosewood back and sides add warmth and sustain, complementing the spruce.
+- • Okoume back and sides provide warmth and projection at a budget-friendly price.

 La Mancha C-Lime-TN-CER